The following example creates results in a demo environment.

 To fill in the result schema ID, you will list all result schemas, and pick the one that you want.
 Result schemas do not have their own endpoint; instead, one endpoint (

 GET /assay-schemas) lists schemas for both results and runs.
 If you run the second request, you'll see all available schemas on the far right.
+If your environment has different schemas than the ones we're using in this example, you can use this endpoint to see what schemas you have, and what their fields are.

 In this case, we're looking for the "Chromatography Result" schema.
 We'll find that object, copy its